revaturelabs/interviewquestions/Java/OOP/Inheritance.md

 <details>
 <summary><b> Show Answer</b></summary>

-Ans: In java, a class can not extend more than one class.
+In java, a class can not extend more than one class.
 To achieve multiple Inheritance, one can create multiple interfaces and create a class that implements multiple Interfaces.
 </details>

 ---